IBZTI2018/webtechdeploy/README.md

 ### Customization
-Projects deployed via this repository can contain a `.webtechdeploy` folder in their root to change some behaviour.
+Projects deployed via this repository can contain a `.webtechdeploy` folder in their root to change some behavior.

 * `./.webtechdeploy/postinstall.sh` Will be executed after installation.
 * `./.webtechdeploy/nginx.conf` Will be used as nginx config withing the container